Introduction to Sleep Science

 The Sleep Cycle

-A complete sleep cycle lasts about 90 minutes and includes all stages of sleep.
+A complete sleep cycle lasts about 90 minutes and includes all stages.
 Throughout the night, we typically go through 4-6 complete cycles.
 The proportion of each stage changes as the night progresses:

 Impact on Health